patsytau/anki_german_a1_vocab/README.md

 * Replacement: "8.00 Uhr" -> "8:00 Uhr" to allow the text-to-speach to speak as expected.
 * Replacement: "Wie schmeckt dir der Salat?" -> "Wie schmeckt dir den Salat?" - should be accusative, following feedback from a native German speaker.
 * New: "Ich wasche mich morgens." - to indicate the reflexive form of waschen.
-* New: "Er arbeitet mit Vorsicht." - difference between "Vorsicht" as "caution" or "attention" and the exclamatory "Vorsicht!" ("Watch out!" or "Careful!")
+* New: "Er arbeitet mit Vorsicht." - the sentence was meant to demonstrate the noun "Vorsicht", but there is a difference between "Vorsicht" as "caution" or "attention" and the exclamatory "Vorsicht!" ("Watch out!" or "Careful!").
 * New: "Die Geschichte ist kulturell wichtig." - illustrates meaning of "kulturell" in isolation, as opposed to "kulturell interessiert".
 * New: "Das Glas ist kaputt." -> illustrates meaning of "kaputt" in insolation, as opposed to "kaputt gehen".
 * New: "Sie dürfen diese Prüfung nur einmal machen." -> to illustrate the meaning of "einmal" instead of "noch einmal".
 * New: "dort" -> separate entries for "dort", "dorther" and "dorthin".
 * New: "sich ausziehen" -> to clarify when "sich" should be added to "ausziehen"
 * New: "Ich mag das Buch." -> so that "das" has a translation to "the" (not just "that") in line with "der" and "die"
-* Removed: "Sie haben Zimmer Nummer zwölf." - would normally be written "Zimmernummer zwölf", but this didn't add anything over the "Hausnummmer" example.

 ## Last words